shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 </script>
 ```

-This component waits until the contract and IPFS node are defined, checking every 100ms, before filling the page with a sorted list of all items published to the contract.
+In the `created` function we wait until the contract and IPFS node are defined, checking every 100ms, before filling the page with list items.

-We will create the `Item` component next so that this will display correctly.

 ## Item

+We will need to create the `Item` component next so that our `RankedList` code will compile.

 Create a file at `src/components/Item.vue`.